shotgunsoftware/python-api/docs/reference.rst

     Shotgun.unfollow
     Shotgun.followers

-.. rubric:: Working with the Shotgun Schema
+.. rubric:: Working with the Shotgun Schema and Preferences

 .. autosummary::
     :nosignatures: